Greggs CEO Whiteside says won't retire this year

-LONDON, March 16 (Reuters) - Roger Whiteside, the chief executive of British baker and fast food retailer Greggs , will not retire this year although succession planning was underway, he said on Tuesday.
+LONDON (Reuters) - Roger Whiteside, the chief executive of British baker and fast food retailer Greggs, will not retire this year although succession planning was underway, he said on Tuesday.

 “I am 63 this summer so at some point, certainly not this year, I’ll be retiring,” he told Reuters.